 Above : Noel playing Gibson Flying V on the video shoot for "D'you know what I mean".

-left : Ex Noel Gallagher Gibson Flying V 1967 reissue.
+Above : Ex Noel Gallagher Gibson Flying V 1967 reissue.
 This 1997 guitar was used by Noel on the album “BE HERE NOW” and in the video for “D’YOU KNOW WHAT I MEAN”.
 I owned the V from 2000 to November 2011.

 Below : 1971 Zemaitis resonator made for Ronnie Lane of the Faces.
 I have a video of Ronnie playing DEBRIS and also OOH LA LA on this guitar.
 Stan Lane (Ronnie Lane's brother) is a freind of mine.
 I have waited ten years for Stan to sell me this guitar!
 I picked the guitar up on 7th October 2005.
 Knight guitars set it up and have just fitted a transducer for me.
 I have used it in the studio and intend to play some of Ronnie Lane's songs on it on stage.
 I sold quite a few guitars to get this little gem!
+I made a You tube clip about this guitar, quite a few years ago.

 Above : Zemaitis resonator made for Ronnie Lane of the Faces in 1971.